 This course is an introduction for mathematics majors to the mathematical treatment of random phenomena occurring in the natural, physical, and social sciences.
 Topics covered include axioms of mathematical probability, combinatorial analysis, the binomial distribution, Poisson and normal approximations, random variables, probability distributions, generating functions, and Markov chains and their applications.
-Prerequisite: Grade of C or better in MATH-SHU 123 (Multivariable Calculus) and 140 (Linear Algebra).
-Not open to students who have taken MATH-SHU 235 (Probability and Statistics).
+Prerequisite: Grade C or better in either MATH-SHU 151 (Multivariable Calculus) or MATH-SHU 329 (Honors Analysis II), and grade C or better in either MATH-SHU 140 (Linear Algebra) or MATH-SHU 141 (Honors Linear Algebra I)

-Mathematics of Statistics and Data Science Part 1
+Mathematics of Statistics